GregHilston/github-tutorial-calculator/README.md

 [![CircleCI](https://circleci.com/gh/GregHilston/github-tutorial-calculator.svg?style=svg)](https://circleci.com/gh/GregHilston/github-tutorial-calculator)

-*Note: This repository is used for teaching purposes*
+*Note: This repository is used for teaching purposes.
+Focusing on different aspects, depending on if someone wants to learn to write Python code, write unit tests or use continuous integration.*

+## How To Use This Repository

 This repository is to act as an example open source project to help individuals become familiar with `git` and `Github`.

 The two important files are:

 `calculator.py` - This file acts as the code base that would exist for an open source project.
 In this tutorial, the code base is a simple calculator class written in Python3.
-The supported operations are:
+The beginning supported operations are:

 * addition
 * subtraction